-A. Your damages may include both economic and non-economic elements.
-Economic damages can include wages, lost work opportunities, medical bills, and both past and future cost of care expenses.
-Non-economic damages are assessed for pain and suffering and the loss of enjoyment of life.
+Your damages may include both economic and noneconomic elements.
+Economic damages can include wages, lost work opportunities, medical bills, and past and future costs of care.
+Noneconomic damages are assessed for pain and suffering and the loss of enjoyment of life.

-A. According to a study by Harvard University, published in the New England Journal of Medicine, nearly 98,000 people die as a result of medical malpractice each year in the United States.
-Despite this high incidence of medical harm, experts predict only 290 of the injured patients seek compensation though a lawsuit.
+According to a study at Harvard University, published in the New England Journal of Medicine, nearly 98,000 people die as a result of medical malpractice each year in the United States.
+Despite this high incidence of medical harm, experts predict that only 290 of the injured patients seek compensation through a lawsuit.

-A. In addition to the damages already discussed, if a family member dies, under Ohio's wrongful death statute, the decedent's spouse, children, parents, and sometimes siblings, may claim damages for the following:
+In addition to the damages already discussed, if a family member dies, under Ohio’s wrongful death statute, the decedent’s spouse, children, parents and sometimes siblings, may claim damages for the following:

 - Loss of support from reasonably expected early death of the decedent